Dragon Saga: Plot

 Dragon Saga takes place on the continents of El Grego and Angrakka (Elyades and Melanthos in Europe), which had experienced a golden age where humans and dragons were able to live together in peace.
 These times were not destined to last, and the dragons and humans eventually went to war in what was known as the Dragon Age.
 Eventually, the dragons were banished to the ancient realm of Aether.
 The leader of the dragons, Dark Dragon Elga, would continue to mount attacks, but was pushed back when five heroes of legend defeated and trapped him in a prison known as the Shadow Cabinet.

-Not even the Shadow Cabinet could hold Elga forever — a thousand years after being trapped, Elga found a method to release his darkness into the world, sending minions to attack the lands in preparation for his arrival.
+Not even the Shadow Cabinet could hold Elga forever - a thousand years after being trapped, Elga found a method to release his darkness into the world, sending minions to attack the lands in preparation for his arrival.
 It is up the players to take up arms and push back these dark forces.

 Gameplay

 Players control a character in a three-dimensional plane but the scope of movement is mainly focused on the horizontal axis with limited vertical movement, much like the arcade style side-scrolling classics.
 In its current state, players can progress through 75 levels in the North American release with the level cap reaching as high as 80 on servers in Asia.

 Combat is action-based with moves performed in real-time.
 All combat is centered around the use of special skill sets on cooldowns.
 Players can also perform ground and aerial combos by utilizing certain skills in order to render enemies unable to retaliate but can also play the role of a healer or supporter when necessary.

 There is also a large number of missions and scenarios for a player to complete co-operatively with others.
 Each individual dungeon has one to four separate modes for advancement, each increasing in difficulty and not being accessible until the previous instance has been cleared.
-At the end of every mission sequence is a scenario that advances your character to the next stage of the game.
+At the end of every mission sequence is a scenario that advances the player's character to the next stage of the game.

 Classes

 At the beginning of the game, players are allowed to choose from one of six basic classes and accumulate levels in order to advance into deeper specialties with more abilities and skills.
 The six starting classes are warrior, thief, archer, magician, summoner, and twin fighter.
 Each class has a diverse skill tree in which players may place points into to acquire new skills or enhance ones that have already been obtained.
-As of 15 February 2011, there are currently a total of four class advancements in the game bringing the total number of playable classes to 28.
+As of February 2011, there are currently a total of four class advancements in the game bringing the total number of playable classes to 28.